Afghanistan–India Strategic Partnership Agreement

-The Afghanistan–India Strategic Partnership Agreement was a bilateral agreement between the Republic of India and the Islamic Republic of Afghanistan, signed on 4 October 2011.
+The Afghanistan–India Strategic Partnership Agreement was a bilateral strategic partnership agreement between the Islamic Republic of Afghanistan and the Republic of India, signed on 4 October 2011.
 It was aimed at enhancing cooperation between the two nations across various sectors, including security, trade, economic development, and cultural exchange.

 It was Afghanistan's first such agreement with any country, highlighting India's role in Afghanistan's post-2001 reconstruction attempts.
 The agreement formalized the long-standing relationship between the two nations and provided a framework for establishing their collaboration in areas such as infrastructure development, security training, and regional stability.

 Both countries viewed the partnership as important for their respective strategic interests, with India supporting Afghanistan's stability and development while Afghanistan sought to strengthen ties with a regional power.
 The agreement was implemented against the backdrop of a complex geopolitical landscape, influenced by regional security concerns and shifting international dynamics.